Reviews You Can Rely On

 Ease of Adjustment

-We really love the Nature DX's focus knob, which is supple and smooth yet solidly locks in place once you stop moving it.
-One of the biggest frustrations for new birders is learning to quickly get their bins focused on a bird before it decides to flit away, and the Nature DX's focus knob is great for learning that skill.
-The eyecups are also easy to adjust and have a couple of settings where they solidly lock in place.
-More than two options would be nice, but none of our testers felt this kept them from getting the proper eye relief.
-The only adjustment that is a bit finicky is the diopter, which is adjusted with a separate knob that is quite stiff.
-This does make minor adjustments a bit difficult, but this is something you'll only have to adjust once when you first get the binoculars, and then maybe again every few months as you jostle the binoculars around and knock things loose.
-Unfortunately, the diopter does not lock, and leaves a little to be desired.
+We really love the Celestron Nature DX 8x42's focus knob, which is supple and smooth yet solidly locks in place once you stop moving it.
+One of the biggest frustrations for new birders is learning to quickly get their binos focused on a bird before it decides to flit away, and the Nature DX's focus knob is great for learning that skill.
+The eye cups are also easy to adjust and have a couple of settings where they solidly lock in place.
+More than two options would be nice, but with an 18 mm eye relief, none of our testers felt this kept them from getting proper eye relief, even when wearing glasses.

-celestron nature dx 8x42 binocular review - the nature dx's focus knob is very smooth, allowing for a quick focus.
+celestron nature dx 8x42 - the nature dx's focus knob is very smooth, allowing for a quick focus.

 The Nature DX's focus knob is very smooth, allowing for a quick focus.